Understanding document versus non-document international shipments in PitneyShip Enterprise

 Non-document shipments are items that have commercial value.
 These include things like clothing, auto parts, books, etc. These shipments require a commercial invoice because they are subject to customs duties.
 The shipping costs, duration, and clearance process for non-document shipments vary based on the value of the item, its weight, and destination.

-Important: Classify your shipment correctly to avoid complications and clearance delays at customs.
-Misclassification could lead to incorrect customs duties being applied.
+Incorrect classification can lead to customs delays or incorrect duties being applied.
 If you are not sure how to classify your shipment, seek advice from your shipping partner or from border authorities.

 This information is a general guide and may not apply to all situations.
 Always check with your local customs office or shipping provider for the most accurate and up-to-date information.